Prepare large game carcasses for entry into the human food chain

 You must be able to:

-2. bleed and gralloch large game carcasses hygienically and efficiently
+2. bleed and gralloch large game carcasses, hygienically and efficiently

-3. ensure preparation and storage areas are in a hygienic condition, suitable for receiving large game carcasses
+3. ensure the preparation and storage areas are in a hygienic condition, suitable for receiving large game carcasses

 4. transport and store large game carcasses in a hygienic manner to maintain quality, in accordance with the relevant legal requirements